hexylena/hexylena.css/README.md

 --font-family: monospace
 ```

-See a practical example in [ls.1.html](./ls.html).
+See a practical example in [ls.1.html](./ls.html) with the background colour overridden by setting the `--theme-color` on the background.
 The easiest way to use this is probably with the included pandoc template:

 ```bash
 cat README.md | \